Hero background

 How UPI Circle works

 UPI Circle lets someone in your “circle” pay on your behalf.
-Think: a restaurant owner letting staff pay suppliers.
-But also: a parent letting their teenager buy school lunches.
+That could be a restaurant owner letting staff pay suppliers.
+But also a parent letting their teenager buy school lunches.
 A loved one keeping an eye on an elderly relative’s spending.
 A carer buying the weekly shop for a disabled person.

 You set limits and approvals.
 So, you’re providing autonomy but with guardrails in place.